Staff Review and Development Scheme FAQ's

 - The time of year of their absence

 The length of time the individual has been absent:

 Regardless of the length of time the individual has been absent from work they should still receive feedback on their contribution, be set objectives and have any development needs identified.
-With regards to making an assessment of contribution this should be done where an individual has been at work for about six months or more during the review period.

 The time of year of their absence